MZernick/UTA-Bootcamp-README-Generator/READMESample.md

 - [Questions](#questions)

 ## Installation
-    N/A

 ## Usage
-    To create ReadMe files routinely

 ## License

-    MIT License
+## Contributors
+    Me

 ## How to Contribute
-    N/A

 ## Test
-    Run in terminal in your visual studio applicaiton

 ## Questions
-    Please address all questions through https://github.com/MZernick or directly through email at MZernick
+    Please address all questions through https://github.com/ or directly through email at